w3c/Guide/process/closing-wg.md

 Note that, if the Group has Recommendation-track specifications in development, and they have not yet reached W3C Recommendation status, closing the group [terminates Disclosure Obligations](https://www.w3.org/policies/patent-policy/#sec-disclosure-termination) for those specifications.

-There is *Team-only* documentation of the [detailed steps for closing a group.](https://www.w3.org/2003/04/closing-group.html)
+_See the Team documentation of the [detailed steps for closing a group.](closing-group-implementation.md)_